atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 ## Claire

 Ok, we are near!
-We only need to do something similar for the `BACKUP_ADMINS` group see what being part of it means.
+We only need to do something similar for the `BACKUP_ADMINS` group and see what being part of it means.

-Oh, of course, since we changed users, we need to load `PowerView` again:
+Of course, since we changed users, we need to load `PowerView` again:

 ```
 > powershell